Yoohoo-Plugins/when-last-login-export-user-records/readme.txt

 = Features =
 * Export user login records into a CSV file
 * Export user login records into a JSON file
+* Export user records with most recent login time into a CSV file
+* Export user records with most recent login time into a JSON file

 == Installation ==
 1. Upload the plugin files to the '/wp-content/plugins' directory, or install the plugin through the WordPress plugins screen directly.